ramahasiba/simple-rag-app/README.md

 ## 🚀 Run It

-Just run the notebook top-to-bottom.
+Just download and then run the "Rama_Hasiba_Model_3_Section_1_Homework" notebook top-to-bottom.
 No API keys, no GPUs required (optional if available).